mahrud/mahrud.github.io/drp.md

 weekly to discuss it with their mentor.
 The semester culminates in brief presentations from the undergraduates on their readings.

-### DRP is not a course, nor is it private tutoring!
+### DRP is not an accredited course, nor is it private tutoring!

 An important distinction about the DRP program is that the reading topics are meant to benefit both the undergraduate and the graduate student.
-As a graduate student, You can read a book you have been meaning to read or study a new topic.
+As a graduate student, you can read a book you have been meaning to read or study a new topic.

 <br />

-The original DRP started by graduate students at the University of Chicago over a decade ago, and has had immense success.
+The original DRP was started by graduate students at the University of Chicago over a decade ago, and has had immense success.
 It has since spread to many other math departments who are members of the [DRP Network](https://www.drp-network.org/about.html).

+{% comment %}
 ## [Need Book Ideas?
 Browse the DRP Bookshelf at the Math Library today!](bookshelf){: style="color:red"}
+{% endcomment %}

 ### Summary of Requirements
 - At least one hour per week spent in a mentor/mentee meeting.